-The subsequent application procedure is usually followed by Syrian nationals who were previously in Cyprus as their application for asylum will be treated as a subsequent application regardless of the years that have elapsed since they were last in the country, as well as Iranians, rejected asylum seekers with long-standing (mainly irregular) residence in Cyprus, Muslim born Christian converts from different national backgrounds, and persons attempting to prolong their legal stay in Cyprus.
+The subsequent application procedure was usually followed by Syrian nationals who were previously in Cyprus as their application for asylum will be treated as a subsequent application regardless of the years that have elapsed since they were last in the country, as well as Iranians, rejected asylum seekers with long-standing (mainly irregular) residence in Cyprus, Muslim born Christian converts from different national backgrounds, and persons attempting to prolong their legal stay in Cyprus.
+In 2021, there was a shift in these trends, as there was a steady increase in the number of subsequent applications with the majority submitted by nationals from India, Pakistan and Bangladesh.

 In 2019, 535 asylum seekers lodged subsequent applications.
-No data is available on subsequent applications in 2020.
+No data was available on subsequent applications in 2020, while in 2021, 1,829 persons lodged subsequent applications; 279 applications were considered admissible and 1,796 inadmissible.256